cyberbotics/webots-doc/guide/how-to.md

 ![force_control.png](images/force_control.png) This world shows two boxes connected by a `LinearMotor`.
 Here, the purpose is to demonstrate the usage of the `wb_motor_set_force()` function to control a `LinearMotor` with a user specified force.
 In this example, `wb_motor_set_force()` is used to simulate the effect of a spring and a damper between the two boxes.
 When the simulation starts, the motor force is used to move the boxes apart.
-Then, the motor force is turned off and the boxes oscillate for a while according to the spring and damping equations programmed in the controller.
+Then, the motor force is turned off and the boxes oscillate for a while, according to the spring and damping equations programmed in the controller.

 ### four\_wheels.wbt